Code-Institute-Submissions/legendary-palatinate/README.md

   - a historic source text
   - a registration form
 - forest-page with three sections
+  - about the forest
-  - abnout the forest with an touristic image video from YouTube
+  - touristic image video from YouTube
-  - a Google map
+  - Google map

-### Colours
+### Colors

-Background is taken from sky-color of hero-image with the pipette-too from Gimp.
-Text color are variants of sepia to resemble old ink and wood.
-The link color is a saturated green complement color of the choosen text color, which is also the color of the cover-test background color that hold the headings (Titles) of each page.
-There is a hover-over effect of thelinks i an even sstronger complement color of that green (a saturated violette).
+The design of Legendary Palatinate draws inspiration from the hero image, capturing the serene blue of the sky for the background color.
+This evokes calm and tranquility, complementing the lush greenery of the Palatinate Forest.
+The text color resembles old ink and wood, adding a touch of nostalgia.
+Links feature a saturated green, harmonizing with the forest and reinforcing the project's theme.
+A hover-over effect applies a stronger complement color, a saturated violet, for interactivity.
+This design aims to create an immersive and visually captivating experience

 ### Fonts